fengyanshi/fengyanshi.github.io/definition.rst

 Output files
 *****************************

 The output files are saved in the result directory defined by RESULT\_FOLDER in input.txt.
-For outputs in ASCII,  a file name is a combination of variable name and an output series number such eta\_00001, eta\_00002, ....
+A file name is a combination of variable name and an output series number such as eta\_00001, eta\_00002, ....
 The format  and read/write algorithm are  consistent with a depth file.
-Output for stations is a series of numbered files such as sta\_00001, sta\_00002 ....
+Output for stations is a series of numbered files such as sta\_0001, sta\_0002 ....
+(NOTE: four digit numbers here vs. five digit numbers for 2D output like eta\_00001).

-Other output formats are under development.
+ * ASCII format

+The default format is ASCII.
+The format and read algorithm are  consistent with a depth file.

+ * BINARY format

+When FIELD\_IO\_TYPE = BINARY is specified in input.txt, the 2D output files such as eta\_00001, ... are in the binary format.
+Here's an example of reading in matlab:

+>>fileID=fopen('eta\_00001');

+>>eta=fread(fileID,[Mglob Nglob],'\*double');

+>>fclose(fileID);

+>>pcolor(eta),shading flat

+ * Other format

+Other formats such as NetCDF and HDF5 are also provided but not distributed in the master Github repository.